How Much Does It Cost to Replace Smoke Detectors?

 closeup of a smoke detector on a home ceiling

 According to the National Fire Protection Association, smoke detectors should be replaced every 10 years.
-While having working smoke detectors throughout your house is a must for safety, replacing them can be expensive, especially if you have a large home.
+While working smoke detectors are a must for safety, replacing them can be expensive, especially if you have a large home.
 Here’s what you should know.

 Key insights